Comfort Care

 Stage 4: Moderate Cognitive Decline

 Our journey takes us deeper, and the landscape shifts.
-Now, it becomes concerning for both the patient and the family.
+Now, the dementia becomes concerning for both the patient and the family in its middle stage.
 We now face the challenges of moderate cognitive decline, where the patient forgets recent events, struggles with simple arithmetic, and has difficulties managing finances.
 The memory becomes increasingly elusive and short-term.
 In this fourth level of dementia, the path ahead is winding, and advanced dementia is closer on the horizon.

 Stage 5: Moderately Severe Cognitive Decline

 The journey becomes more challenging.
 The patient is now amidst moderately severe cognitive decline.
 Here, the individual begins to require assistance with daily living.
-As we tread further, symptoms such as disorientation regarding time and place, difficulty dressing appropriately, and an inability to recall crucial personal details appear.
-When a patient reaches this stage, they commonly have difficulty solving basic arithmetic.
+As we tread further, symptoms such as disorientation regarding time and place i.e losing track, difficulty dressing appropriately, and an inability to recall crucial personal details appear.
+When a patient reaches this stage, they commonly have difficulty in problem-solving and basic basic arithmetic.

 Find the best Assisted & Senior Living options here